jkincer94/chronologyWeb/README.md

 1. Download "/chronologyWeb" folder (holds latest files)
 2. open "index.htm" for homepage
 3. open "editor.htm" for editing page (the bulk of this project)

+# Current Specs
+* Add new scene
+* Edit any scene
+* Press 'ENTER' while on last scene in list to create new scene after it
+* Pressing 'ENTER' on any other scene does nothing

+# Future Specs
+* Delete scene
+* Insert scene between two others
+* Choose universal card-text font
+* Choose universal card colors (2 potential colors)